dany-demise/LitTone/README.md

 ### LitTone
-A RAW and HDR images lean and simple photo editor 📷
+A fast and lightweight RAW and HDR images editor 📷